 In addition to the Core Seminar, psychology fellows at this site participate in an applied seminar that focuses on the psychiatric assessment of children, adolescents, and young adults.
 During the summer, the seminar is used to orient fellows to clinical work with children, adolescents, and young adults in the local system of care.
 During the remainder of the year, didactic presentations by faculty along with review of clinical material presented by trainees facilitates exploration of clinical issues frequently encountered in developmentally oriented assessment and treatment of younger clients, including questions about culturally and linguistically sensitive delivery of clinical services.
 Participation in this seminar is a requirement for all fellows with a primary placement on the Young Adult Service.

-In addition to the Core Seminar and site-specific seminar, primary fellows at this site can participate in case conferences with consulting psychologists who have expertise in the assessment and treatment of (a) pervasive developmental disorders and (b) problematic sexual behavior.
+In addition to the Core Seminar and site-specific seminar, primary fellows at this site may participate in case conferences to review the assessment and treatment of clients with complex clinical presentations who needs are not being adequately addressed by the local system of care.

 Applicants choosing the Young Adult Service as a primary placement must have an interest in working with clients 3 to 25 years of age in an ambulatory setting.
 They must also have previous experience working with adolescents or young adults in a clinical or educational setting.
 Competitive applicants usually also have an interest in clinical and scholarly work informed by the principles of developmental psychopathology.
 Previous experience working with preschool and school-age children is desirable but not necessary.